Updated as of December 12, 2021

-The short: Other sites (Upwork, Freelancer, Fiverr…) charge way higher back-end fees so you end up paying more.
+The short: Other sites (Upwork, Freelancer, Fiverr…) charge way higher back-end fees, so you end up paying more.
 We don’t charge any fees except the up-front recruiting fee.

 The longer: We have a long-term approach focused on what’s best for YOU and YOUR WORKERS.
-With us, you pay a fee to access our huge database of workers.
-We moderate that database, filter bad workers, provide tools and education to give you the best chance of finding a great worker.
+With us, you pay a fee to access our massive database of workers.
+We moderate that database, filter out bad workers, provide tools and education to give you the best chance of finding a great worker.

 We DON’T charge any back-end fees, salary markups, or tell you how you have to manage your worker.

 With other sites, you get to look at and communicate with the workers for free, but on the back-end, everything gets marked up when you pay them.

 Typical markups are 5-20% (Upwork or Freelancer) to 200-500% (any agency with a pool of workers on standby).
 They also charge you every time you pay your employee because they won’t allow you to pay them directly.

 They dictate how you’re allowed to communicate with them and how you have to pay them.
 Most of the time, workers are forced to work multiple jobs because of the nature of the work.

 A typical beginner worker on OnlineJobs.ph will make $500/month full-time.
 That’s $3.20/hour.
 And you can cancel your subscription anytime.